Home › Examples › Project landscape map

 A Management Report View of your Project is a visualization wherein the status and progress of the structure of a project is reported.

 Below is an example of the Project Landscape Map Report View.
-This visualization is the same as the previous one; now, every item on the diagram only has a color indicating whether the underlying document or product is correct, completed, available, and/or approved on time.
+This visualization is identical to the previous one; now, each item on the diagram is assigned a color indicating whether the underlying document or product is correct, completed, available, and/or approved on time.

 The red color on this example report view tells us a viewer quickly which products or documents are incorrect, incomplete, not available, or not approved on time.
 And now you can start to fix things.
 You can prioritize because you have a (shared) overview of the current status of the project's structure.